titanicoctopus/Notes/chronicles concept.md

 J: Single Map
 DIfferent outcomes result in impact on future adventures.
-Each story has specific regions
+Each story focus on specific regions